The 7 Biggest Mistakes Business Owners Can Make With Life Insurance Policies

 Death taxes aren’t only for the uber-wealthy.
 Upon death, if you die with a company of value, your beneficiary may be exposed to a surge in unwanted estate tax.
 Additional tax issues may arise for business and property owners.

-If you would like to leave a bequest of money to a loved one or a favorite charity, consider the advantages of doing it via life insurance.
+If you would like to leave a bequest of money to a loved one or a favourite charity, consider the advantages of doing it via life insurance.

 Keep in mind that these topics require a good understanding of financial planning and the ever-changing tax code.
 Hence, it’s best to sit down with an expert who will take into consideration your particular situation and provide a “Lifecycle Wealth Plan” as to what makes the most sense for you, your business, and your family.